 The Hiawatha Trunk Sewer was installed by the City of Syracuse in the late 1920's and ownership was transferred to Onondaga County in the early 1970's.
 The original sewer was installed to provide service to the factories, businesses and homes located Inner Harbor area.
 The Hiawatha Trunk Sewer consists of approximately 4,600 linear feet of reinforced concrete sewer pipe ranging from 33 to 36 inch in diameter.
-This project will progress to provide adequate sewerage service to the businesses and residences that are constructed as part of COR Inner Harbor Development, Destiny USA expansion and other economic development projects located in Syracuse New York.
+This project will progressed to provide adequate sewerage service to the businesses and residences that are constructed as part of COR Inner Harbor Development, Destiny USA expansion and other economic development projects located in Syracuse New York.
 This infrastructure is a vital part of the revitalization of the Inner Harbor and north side of Syracuse.
 Project was authorized on 12/02/2014 by the County Legislature.
 Grant funding in the amount of \$960,000 was awarded to Onondaga County by New York State Empire State Development in December of 2014.
-In February 2015, the County Legislature authorized acceptance of grant funds.

-\$4.8 million was authorized for construction spending.
+In February 2015, the County Legislature authorized acceptance of grant funds. \$4.8 million was authorized for construction spending.
 Approximately \$2-3 million dollars will be spent in 2015 rehabilitating the Hiawatha Trunk Sewer using trenchless technology using the contractor selected under the blanket contract for these services.
-It is estimated that the lining work will be complete by August or September 2015.
-We are currently awaiting authorization to proceed from Empire State Development to qualify for the grant funding.
+The sewer lining portion of the project was completed in November of 2015.
+We received authorization to proceed from Empire State Development to qualify for the grant funding.
 The remaining project balance will be used to construct the sanitary sewer force main over the NYS Barge